 3. I gave my Facebook friends a one week first dibs time frame before I then listed the articles on Craigslist.

-4. I shared the album just once a day, at various different times of the day, so as to catch the early risers, the afternoon baby is napping time for a break readers, and the night owls.
+4. I shared the album just once a day, at various times of the day, to catch the early risers, the afternoon baby is napping time for a break readers, and the night owls.

-5. Each day I showed a different picture as its album cover each time.
+5. Each day I showed a different picture as its album cover.
 Each time I posted it I talked about the item on the cover in the comment box above the shared post.

 By the time the week was over around half of the items were sold.

 The last drawback is that haggling with friends can be awkward.
-So I tend to price my items a little lower on Facebook than I would on eBay or Craigslist, because they are saving me that hassle of listing, and shipping or arranging meet ups.
-Lower prices means fewer awkward haggling sessions.
+So I tend to price my items a little lower on Facebook than I would on eBay or Craigslist because they are saving me that hassle of listing, and shipping or arranging meetups.
+Lower prices mean fewer awkward haggling sessions.

 How about you?
 Have you tried to list anything for sale on your personal Facebook page?
 Did it work?

 3 More Posts That Will Help You Earn Money:

 - 15 Websites And Apps You Can Use To Earn Gift Cards

 - My Reselling Tips Page: Full Of Information On Making Money From Your Clutter